Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Discussion

-For low masses (below 220 MeV), the 1-hit strategy with and without background assumptions provides the strongest constraints.
-Note that for $\varepsilon > 5 \times 10^{-3}$ the detection efficiency is close to 1 for all strategies, as shown in Fig. \ref{fig:proba_accum}.
-In this $\varepsilon$ regime, $\lambda$ is much shorter than $L$ and the probability of having at least two hits increases drastically, thus the 2-hits strategy becomes more efficient.
-Although the 1-hit background-free case dominates most of the mass range, including background brings the constraint closer to that of the 2-hit strategy.
-The limits of the two strategies are equal at approximately 220 MeV, and thereafter, the two-hit strategy becomes more advantageous due to its resilience to the background.
-The three-hit strategy performs better than the one-hit strategy above 400 MeV for the same reason, but it is generally outperformed by the two-hit strategy.
-It is worth mentioning that the expected limit using the two-hit strategy below 220 MeV is significantly better than projections of any other beam-sourced millicharged particle detection experiments, such as FORMOSA~\cite{formosa} and Fermini~\cite{fermini}.
+Although the background-free singlet search provides the best sensitivity in most of the mass range, including background brings the constraint closer to that of the doublet search strategy.
+For masses below 220 MeV, the singlet strategy provides the strongest constraints and thereafter, the doublets strategy becomes more advantageous due to its resilience to the background.
+The triplet strategy does not outperform the doublet strategy, and it only becomes advantageous in higher background scenarios, as will be discussed in the next section.
+It is worth mentioning that the expected limit using the doublet strategy below 220 MeV is better than projections of any other mCP detection experiments, such as FORMOSA~\cite{Foroughi-Abari:2020qar} and Fermini~\cite{fermini}.